sandrineTuyizere/Neighbourhood-App/README.md

 * Set up a profile
 * Se up general location and  neighborhood name.
 * Find a list of different businesses in my neighborhood.
+* Find Contact Information for the health department and Police authorities near my neighborhood.